The Future

 the United Nations Charter.

-This comparison of the conflicting legal claims of Israel,
+This comparison of the conflicting legal claims of Israel ,

 Jordan, and the Palestinian Arabs to the disputed territories

-does not mean that "a just and lasting peace" in the region
+does not mean that "a just and lasting peace" in the

 requires Israeli annexation of the entire West Bank and the